APLMOOC/APLMOOC/docs/course/ch5/part4.md

       ⍝ Transposing the array, the axes are now

-      ⍝ first couple to second couple, side to side, head to toe 1 3 2⍉PEOPLE
+      ⍝ first couple to second couple, first partner to second partner, head to toe 1 3 2⍉PEOPLE
 ⍣≢^
 ⍤⍬∧